-On April 17, Private Ryan embarked onto His Majesty's Transport Grampian, one of three ships carrying the Newfoundlanders to sail on the next day in a convoy from Halifax.
-The vessels were also carrying Canadian reenforcements - in the case of Grampian, the 181st and 214th Canadian Infantry Battalions - although likely under-strength - to the English west-coast port of Liverpool, where the ships docked on April 29.
+It was on April 17 that Private Wagg - according to his personal records - embarked onto the aforementioned vessel, His Majesty's Transport Northland (seen at right) - originally the Zeeland -, one of three ships carrying the Newfoundlanders which were to sail on the next day, April 18, in a convoy from Halifax.
+The ship was also carrying one Canadian Infantry battalion and elements of three others to the English west-coast port of Liverpool, where the ships docked on April 29.